markharrison/doc-platform-engineering/docs/04-tooling.md

   - Components include: Automation, continuous integration (build and testing processes), continuous deployment (deployment workflows),  release management, artifact repositories.

 - **Monitoring Plane**:  This provides insights into application performance, identify bottlenecks, and troubleshoot issues effectively.
-  - Components include: Observability tools: (Monitor application behavior, metrics, and logs), application performance monitoring, service health monitoring.
+  - Components include: Observability tools: (Monitor application behaviour, metrics, and logs), application performance monitoring, service health monitoring.

 - **Security Plane**  This mitigates risks, protect data, and maintain a secure development environment.
   - Components include: Secrets management, access controls, and governance policies.

 - **Resource Plane**:  this manages the components necessary to run applications within the platform.
-  - Components include: Compute, databases, storage, networking infrastructure, intergration services (APIs, messages, events, workflow)
+  - Components include: Compute, databases, storage, networking infrastructure, integration services (APIs, messages, events, workflow)

 ![](images/refarch.png)

-The planes work together to create a robust IDP, enhancing developer productivity and ensuring a reliable platform for software delivery.

-## Summary

-These are foundational components and tooling for platform engineering, but specific requirements may vary depending on the organization's needs, infrastructure, and technology stack.
+The planes work together to create a robust IDP, enhancing developer productivity and ensuring a reliable platform for software delivery. the foundational components and tooling for platform engineering, but specific requirements may vary depending on the organization's needs, infrastructure, and technology stack.
 Additionally, platform engineers should continuously evaluate and evolve their tooling and practices to adapt to changing requirements and advancements in technology.